-During 2008, there was one case of typhoid fever reported in Davis County.
+During 2009, there were no cases of typhoid fever reported in Davis County.

 Investigation of the one typhoid fever case did not identify a source of infection.

 - Due to the high potential of transmission, ill food handlers, daycare providers, and direct caregivers are excluded from work until negative stools are obtained - Contacts were tested for carriage of Salmonella typhi and were found to be negative - Implementation of new enteric disease investigation form that provides a more in-depth look into the various enteric disease cases - Implementation of new disease plans and electronic reporting system (NEDSS)